JieunKwon/React_Redux_counter/README.md

 > Show the app

-Using DevTools of Chrome, we can see status of number state
+Using DevTools of Chrome, we can see counter state change

 <img src="img/counter.PNG" width="600px">